bavlayan/OSCP-preparation/README.md

 # OSCP Preparation
 This repo contains useful resources to prepare for OSCP.
-Also, feel free in order to add any resources following list..
+Also, feel free in order to add any resources following list.

 ## Reviews
 * The Ultimate OSCP Preparation Guide | [Link](https://johnjhacking.com/blog/the-oscp-preperation-guide-2020/)